 Inertia of Institutional Investors: Rational or Behavioral?

-We examine institutional investors’ tendency not to trade a single share of a stock for an extended period.
-Studying over 37 million investor-stock-quarter observations, we find that institutional investors do not trade a single share in one of four stocks in their portfolio over the reporting periods.
+We examine institutional investors’ tendency not to change their portfolio for an extended period, called portfolio inertia.
+Studying over 39 million investor-stock-quarter observations, we document that institutional investors do not trade a single share in one of five stocks in their portfolio for at least a quarter of the year.
 Trading costs do not fully explain this inertia behavior.
-The institutional investors in the highest-inertia quintile group underperform those in the lowest quintile by 0.8% – 1.52% per year.
-The results suggest that the inertia is driven by a potential behavioral bias, rather than by a rational attention allocation strategy aimed at improving performance.
+We find that the inertia is associated with the inferior future performance of institutional investors.
+The results suggest that the inertia is driven by a potential behavioral bias, rather than a rational attention allocation strategy aimed at improving overall performance.

 Keywords: inertia, institutional investors, limited attention, stock returns, fund performance